elax46/custom-brand-icons/README.md

 6. Find *Custom brand icons* and select it.
 7. On the bottom right, select the big blue *Download* icon.
 8. **Hard reload** browser.

-# Icon Requests

-Want an icon?
-Open a [custom icon request](https://github.com/elax46/custom-brand-icons/issues/new?assignees=elax46&labels=icon-request&template=insertion-of-new-icons.md&title=Custom+Icon+request) or [contribute to the project](#developer-workflow).
--  Provide a **svg file and jpg logo of your request** and a image along with your request.
--  (links to SVG's or Images will be ignored you must upload the files into your request, ignoring this will result in request being ignored).
--  For those who [made their own icons](#developer-workflow), open pull requests on the **[dev branch](https://github.com/elax46/custom-brand-icons/pulls)**.

 # Thanks for your support